abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 }
 ```

-* Here we basically, configured Elsa's services in our `ConfigureServices` method and after that in our `OnApplicationInitialization` method we get workflow runner (**IBuildsAndStartsWorkflow**) and started the our `HelloWorldConsole` workflow.
+* Here we basically, configured Elsa's services in our `ConfigureServices` method and after that in our `OnApplicationInitialization` method we started the `HelloWorldConsole` workflow.

 * If we run the application and examine the console outputs, we should see the message that we defined in our workflow.

 ![hello-world-workflow](./hello-world-workflow.jpg)

-## Creating A Workflow - Http Activity
+## Creating A Workflow By Using Http Activities

-In this example we will create a **Http Activity**.
+In this example, we will create a workflow that uses **Http Activities**.
 It will basically listen the specified route for incoming HTTP Request and write back a simple response.

-### Install Elsa.Activities.Http Package
+### Add Elsa.Activities.Http Package

-* Be able to use HTTP Activities we need to add `Elsa` (we've already installed it in previous section) and `Elsa.Activities.Http` packages into our web application.
+* To be able to use **HTTP Activities** we need to add `Elsa` (we've already added in the previous chapter) and `Elsa.Activities.Http` packages into our web application.

 ```bash
 dotnet add package Elsa.Activities.Http
 ```

-* After the package installed we can create our workflow.
-So, create a class named `HelloWorldHttp` under **Workflows** folder.
+* After the package installed, we can create our workflow.
+Let's started with creating a class named `HelloWorldHttp` under **Workflows** folder.

 ```csharp
 using System.Net;